rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-Let's mimic the behavior more like in a real world application.
-Your sample data has to have some kind of keys to reference entities to each other.
-Thus a message, in your database for instance, could have a `userId` property.
+Let's make the behavior more like in a real world application.
+Your sample data needs keys to reference entities to each other, so the message passes a `userId` property:

 {{< highlight javascript "hl_lines=5 10" >}}
 let messages = {